ennah123/ennah123/README.md

 ## 📖 About Me

-I'm a passionate Full-Stack Developer with expertise in both modern JavaScript ecosystems and robust PHP frameworks.
-I love building scalable web applications that deliver exceptional user experiences.
+I'm a passionate Full-Stack Developer with expertise in both modern JavaScript ecosystems and robust backend frameworks.
+I specialize in building scalable, type-safe applications with cutting-edge technologies.

-- 🔭 **Currently working on:** Full-stack projects using Next.js and Laravel
+- 🔭 **Currently working on:** Full-stack applications using Next.js, TypeScript, and Laravel
-- 🌱 **Always learning:** Advanced system design and performance optimization
+- 🌱 **Always learning:** Advanced system design, real-time applications with WebSocket, and performance optimization
-- 💬 **Ask me about:** React, Next.js, Node.js, Laravel, or database design
+- 💬 **Ask me about:** React, Next.js, TypeScript, Laravel, or real-time application development
 - 📫 **How to reach me:** [Your Email/LinkedIn Here]
-- ⚡ **Fun fact:** I can seamlessly switch between frontend magic and backend logic!
+- ⚡ **Fun fact:** I can build everything from pixel-perfect UIs to high-performance APIs!

 ---